inbo/pywhip/README.md

 * url
 * json

-The DWCA Validator uses a custom rule for dates, embedded in dateFormat.
+The DWCA Validator uses a custom rule for dates, embedded in dateformat.

 ```YAML
 # Expects: string